 - Alberta’s Public Health Act;

 - Housing Regulation; and

 - Minimum Housing and Health Standards.

 Before or upon entering into a residential tenancy agreement, the landlord will ask you for a security deposit, which is often called a damage deposit.
-This amount of money is paid one time to the landlord and is held by the landlord as security in case you damage the rented premises.
-The maximum amount of security deposit paid is one month rent.
+This deposit is paid only once to the landlord and is held by the landlord as security in case you damage the rented premises.
+The maximum amount of the security deposit paid is one month’s rent.
 The landlord must deposit the money into an interest bearing trust account at a bank until you move out.
-The return of the security or damage deposit must include interest paid by the bank.
+The return of the security deposit must include interest paid by the bank.

 When you move out of the rented premises, the landlord must return the entire security deposit to you if you did not damage the rented premises or any appliances owned by the landlord in the premises and you cleaned the premises before moving out.
-If you damaged the premises in any way, or did not clean the apartment or owe money for other repairs or maintenance, the landlord will deduct the money owed accordingly.
-The landlord cannot make any deductions from the security deposit for “normal wear and tear’ on the premises.
+If you damaged the rented premises in any way or did not clean the premises, or if you owe the landlord money for other repairs or maintenance, the landlord may deduct the money owed accordingly.
+The landlord cannot make any deductions from the security deposit for “normal wear and tear” on the premises.
 Also, the landlord cannot deduct anything from the security deposit if the landlord did not comply with the provisions of the Act that require landlords to complete move-in and move-out inspections.

 If you have a periodic tenancy, you must provide the landlord with a proper written notice to terminate the tenancy.
 The contents of the notice and the notice period will depend on whether you have a weekly, monthly or yearly periodic tenancy.
 If you have a fixed term tenancy, you are not required to provide the landlord with any notice of termination since your tenancy will end on the last day of the fixed term.
 Consult your local Landlord Tenant Advisory Board for further information.